DearestDreamWish/Psychosis-Cure/README.md

 If you are easily shocked, it can be a sign of dissociation.

+If you close the right eye you would lessen the input to the left brain, which works in logic.

+If you close the left eye you would lessen the input to the right brain, which works in feelings.

 It's important that the person develops a comfort zone and from there expands it on own pace.